HenryAlbu/auto-Instagram-posting-bot/README.md

  ## Caution

 This project uses Selenium.
-What this basiclly means is that it does not use the instagram API for posting, making instagram think that it's a real user posting, **BUT**
+What this basically means is that it does not use the instagram API for posting, making Instagram think that it's a real user posting, **BUT**
-You should still be cautious by setting a resonable wait times before posts.
-By defult this is set at 50 seconds.
+You should still be cautious by setting a reasonable wait times before posts.
+By default this is set at 50 seconds.
 If you set it to something like 10 seconds, there is a chance that Instagram will notice bot activity.

 ## Currently working on
-**#1 -** Adding Imgur.com to the list of options to take images from
+* Adding Imgur.com to the list of options to take images from

-**#2 -** Ability to add your own files to queue.
+* Ability to add your own files to queue.
 Kind of like those sites that charge you to scheduale Instagram posts.

-**#3 -** Figuring out how to get videos to upload
+* Figuring out how to get videos to upload

 If you want to contribute to the project, I would greatly appreciate it :)